lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/Util/MysqlStructureReader/readContent.md

     - 0: the referenced database, or null if it was not specified
     - 1: the referenced table
     - 2: the referenced column

+     Note: this property is only useful if your foreign key is composed of one column and references one column.
+     If your foreign key is composed of multiple columns and/or references multiple columns, consider using the fkeyDetails property instead.

 - fkeyDetails: array, the array representing the foreign key details.
 It's an array of constraintName => fkInfo, with constraintName being the name of the foreign key constraint, and fkInfo being the following
          array:
-         - fk: the name of the foreign key column
+         - fks: array of foreign key columns
          - references: (array)
              - table: the referenced table
-             - column: the referenced column
+             - columns: array, the referenced columns
          - onDelete: null | string(RESTRICT | CASCADE | SET NULL | NO ACTION | SET DEFAULT) = null, the keyword associated with the ON DELETE option
          - onUpdate: null | string(RESTRICT | CASCADE | SET NULL | NO ACTION | SET DEFAULT) = null, the keyword associated with the ON UPDATE option